Kryod/rustacean/readme/windows.md

 Go to https://windows.php.net/download.

-Download the `VCxx x64 Thread Safe` archive if you chose the `vc_redist.x64.exe` or the `VC15 x86 Thread Safe` archive otherwise.
+Download the `VCxx x64 Thread Safe` archive if you chose the `vc_redist.x64.exe` or the `VCxx x86 Thread Safe` archive otherwise.

 Extract the contents of the archive and add the resulting directory to your `Path` environment variable.